 Given that tips are clearly tops when it comes to fraud detection, let’s turn to the subject of who these people are that are volunteering this crucial information.
 Knowing their relationship to you will guide you when you come to communicating your whistleblowing policy and procedures.

-Employees (52%) | Customers (21%) | Suppliers (11%) | Others (7%) | Shareholders (1%) | Competitors (1%)
+Employees (55%) | Customers (21%) | Suppliers (11%) | Others (3%) | Bank/ Financial Institution (3%) | Shareholders (2%) | Competitors (1%)

-While employees are clearly the largest single source and deliver the majority of tips, it’s worth noting that a sizeable 41% of the total tips come from other sources.
+While employees are clearly the largest single source of tips, and deliver the majority of tips, it’s worth noting that a sizeable 41% of the total tips come from other sources.
 It’s no wonder that the ACFE recommends that your whistleblowing policy communication targets both internal and external audience.

 But what we found most illuminating are these two findings: